19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Crafting Magic Items.md

 ## Buying and Selling

-In Mithrinia, buying and selling magic items is reserved for high ranking members of the arcane guild, or black market dealers.
+In Mithrinia, buying and selling magic items is reserved for high ranking members of the [Arcane Guild](../../Resources%20for%20GMs/Economy/Relevant%20Prices/Arcane%20Guild.md), or black market dealers.
 The GM ultimately decides the prices, and might give discounts for friendly factions that they party does a lot of favors for.
-Generally speaking, PCs can buy them for double the creation cost and sell them for half.